Dr Amber Lynch

-I always get asked the same question “how did you decide to become a Chiropractor?” and the answer is pretty simple.
-From a young age I was introduced to chiropractic care as my family, from my grandparents down to all generations after, grew up with chiropractic care as part of our health regime.
-Seeing, hearing and first-hand experiencing the immense impact chiropractic care can have on your health just grabbed my attention and made me fall in love with what chiropractors do.
+I often get asked the same question “how did you decide to become a Chiropractor?” and the answer is pretty simple.
+From a young age I was introduced to chiropractic care.
+My family, from my grandparents down through the generations, grew up with chiropractic care as a staple in our health regime.
+Seeing, hearing and first-hand experiencing the immense impact chiropractic care can have on your health grabbed my attention and made me fall in love with what chiropractors do.

-The human body has always fascinated me, the way it is a master piece consisting of billions of microscopic parts delicately woven together, functioning in an organised manner and brought to life by a supernatural energy.
-Then adding how a simple chiropractic treatment can have an immense effect on this delicate system, empowering it to heal itself and preventing it from being taken over by dis-ease.
-As a chiropractor, I view this as a privilege, to be granted the opportunity to play a role in, and be part of, so many people’s lives and their journeys to health.
+I view the human body as a master piece consisting of billions of microscopic parts delicately woven together, functioning in an organised manner and brought to life by a supernatural energy.
+Chiropractic treatment and applied kinesiology can have an immense effect on this delicate system, empowering it to heal itself and preventing it from being taken over by dis-ease.
+I view it as a privilege, to be granted the opportunity to play a role in, and be part of, so many people’s lives and their journeys to health and wellbeing.

-Although I have finished my degree, I know that I have not and will never stop studying.
-Being part of the medical profession means there is always more to be learnt as knowledge certainly has no end.
+Although I have finished my degree, I know that I am a student of life and will never stop studying.
+Being part of the health profession means there is always more to be learnt, as knowledge certainly has no end.